mundorum/oid/_pages/web/home.md

 ### Subscribing (`subscribe` attribute)

-An Oid can subscribe to a topic by adding an attribute subscribe in the following format:
+An Oid can subscribe to a topic in such a way that whenever a message with the respective topic appears on the bus, it will receive the message.
+It subscribes to a topic by adding an attribute subscribe in the following format:

 ~~~html
 subscribe="topic~notice"